Espresso38/run_crafted/README.md

 Clone the repository:

 bash:
-  git clone <repository-url>
+  'git clone <repository-url>'
-  cd <repository-directory>
+  'cd <repository-directory>'
 Install dependencies:
 Make sure you have Node.js installed, then run:

 bash:
-  npm install
+  'npm install'
 Start the development server:
 Run the following command in the main directory:

 bash:
-  npm run dev
+  'npm run dev'
-Start the backend server:
+Start the backend server on different terminal:
 Navigate to the backend directory and start the server:

 bash:
-  cd src/backend
+  'cd src/backend'
-  node server.js
+  'node server.js'
 Open the application:
 The website will be available at http://localhost:5137.